JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 }
 {{</highlight>}}

 Nice and fluent!
+Notice how I can conditionally chain options, just like any other LINQ over `IQueryable` interface.
 Here is the default query:

 ![OData filtered query](/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/images/filteredquery.jpg)
 <figcaption>OData filtered query</figcaption>